feathersui/feathersui-website/docs/as3-starling/cookbook/button-group-add-new-button-properties.md

 ---
-title: How to set additional properties on the buttons in a ButtonGroup
+title: How to set additional properties on the buttons in a ButtonGroup (Starling version)
 ---

 [`ButtonGroup`](../button-group.html) supports setting a number of properties on its buttons through its [`dataProvider`](/api-reference/feathers/controls/ButtonGroup.html#dataProvider) property, like [`label`](/api-reference/feathers/controls/Button.html#label) and [`isEnabled`](/api-reference/feathers/core/FeathersControl.html#isEnabled).
 Sometimes, we may need to set additional properties on the buttons. `ButtonGroup` makes it easy to customize how its `dataProvider` is interpreted with the [`buttonInitializer`](/api-reference/feathers/controls/ButtonGroup.html#dataProvider) property.